Fiserv/banking-hub/docs/getting-started/make-your-first-api-call.md

 >
 > Standard API requests are added under the drop-down, and you can select the drop-down options to view the response for such requests.

-## Using Third-party API Testing Tools:
+## Using Third-party API Testing Tools

 You can also test our APIs in Sandbox environment using third-party API testing tools, for example, Postman, Apigee, JMeter and others.